Get help with using our data

 Supplementary units

 Commodity codes may also have a second quantity, known as supplementary units.
+These can refer to:

-The supplementary unit can refer to square metres, litres, grams or another unit of measure.
 It is important to be aware of this when viewing data for high-level commodity groups.

 Find details of the codes used for supplementary units in the UK Trade Tariff tool (opens in a new tab).